-What are no bake pumpkin cookies?
+What are no-bake pumpkin cookies?

 Can I use nut butter?

 These cookies are even better the next day, after 24 hours in the fridge.
-In fact, the pumpkin flavors gets more intense with time.
-Plus, the vanilla cashew frosting set after a night in the fridge.
+In fact, the pumpkin flavors get more intense with time.
+Plus, the vanilla cashew frosting sets after a night in the fridge.

-How to store no bake cookies?
+How to store no-bake cookies?

-How to make those keto no bake pumpkin cookies?
+How to make keto no-bake pumpkin cookies?

-Keto vegan readers, I hear you, one cookie with frosting has 5 g net carbs and you think it is high.
+Keto vegan readers, I hear you, one cookie with frosting has 5 grams of net carbs, and you think it is high.
 But hey, we are talking treats and dessert here!

 - Freeze them – that is the best way to have a quick keto treat and void overeating the whole batch!

-More vegan no bake cookies recipe
+More vegan no-bake cookies recipes

-- No bake vegan brownies – a keto friendly no bake brownie recipe with no dates
+- No-bake vegan brownies – a keto-friendly no-bake brownie recipe with no dates.